magnum-af/magnum.af/README.md

 http://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/

-* fix linking error by
+* fix linking error

-"On 64-bit installs, AMDAPPSDK-3.0 installs with a broken symbolic link which can be fixed by going to $AMDAPPSDKROOT/lib/x86_64/ (usually $/opt/AMDAPPSDK-3.0/lib/x86_64) and executing:
+"On 64-bit installs, AMDAPPSDK-3.0 installs with a broken symbolic link which can be fixed by going to $AMDAPPSDKROOT/lib/x86_64/ (usually $/opt/AMDAPPSDK-3.0/lib/x86_64)

+by  executing:

 `$ sudo ln -sf sdk/libOpenCL.so.1 libOpenCL.so`